aslamdoctor/image-block-for-pollinations-ai/readme.txt

 = 0.1.0 =
 * Initial release

-== Privacy Policy ==
+== External services ==

-This plugin uses the Pollinations.ai API to generate images.
+This plugin uses the AI image generation.
 When you enter a prompt, that text is sent to Pollinations.ai.
 The generated images are saved to your WordPress media library.

-No personal data is collected or shared beyond what is necessary for the functionality of the plugin.
+This feature is provided by "Pollinations.AI": <a href="https://pollinations.ai/terms">Terms & Conditions</a>